enricopesce/OCITranslator/README.md

-# OCI Translator
+# Translator

 ## Introduction

-The OCI Translator demonstrates the power of using [Oracle Cloud Infrastructure's Generative AI services](https://www.oracle.com/artificial-intelligence/generative-ai/generative-ai-service/) to build practical language applications.
+Translator demonstrates the power of using [Oracle Cloud Infrastructure's Generative AI services](https://www.oracle.com/artificial-intelligence/generative-ai/generative-ai-service/) to build practical language applications.

 This project showcases how Generative AI services can translate text with a modern LLM that understands context and nuances and how to integrate it into a modern web application.